 - Multi-Sport use is perfect for all water sports such as bike riding, paddle boarding, Jet-Skiing, and kayaking as it dries fast.

 - The vented padded synthetic palm helps protects palms and lower fingers from abrasion and helps with water drainage.

 Best jet ski life jackets – Obrien

-It’s important to buy a quality live jacket when riding a jet-ski.
-There are basically 2 types of life jackets like the cheap and nasty which are made out of plastic foams, such as polyvinyl chloride and polyethylene.
-Then there are the water sport comfort models which use Neoprene as the flotation device.
-While more expensive these life vests are 10x more comfortable and will last you a lifetime if cared for properly.
+It’s important to buy a quality live jacket when riding a jet ski.
+There are basically 2 types of life jackets such as the cheap and nasty which are made out of plastic foams, such as polyvinyl chloride and polyethylene.
+Then there are the water sport comfort models that use soft Neoprene as the flotation device.
+These life vests are 10x more comfortable and will last you a lifetime if cared for properly than cheaper foam jackets.

 O’Brien Traditional Neo Life Men’s Vest Specs

-- Zip Closure and 2 Belts for Security and tighter fitting.
+- Easy zip closure and 2 belts for security and tighter fitting.